 The answer must lie in education, right?
 That’s the golden ticket in this economy.
 Black and Latinx college grads do have more wealth than Black and Latinx people who didn’t go to college, but it doesn’t make as big a difference as you might think.
 Race differences in wealth are far greater than educational differences in wealth, as you can see in this chart:

-White families where the head of house lacks a college degree have more wealth, on average, than do Black or Latino families where the head of house does have a college degree.
+White high school graduates have more wealth, on average, than do Black or Latino people with a college degree.
+In fact, Black post-grads have the same wealth as White high school grads.
 One reason is that students of color graduate with significantly more college debt than White students do.
 But much of it comes back, again, to intergenerational transfers of money, homes, and other assets.

 As with income, gender matters with wealth, too.
 A study done by the Samuel Dubois Cook Center at Duke University concludes with this assessment: